MATSim - GUI

 The mandatory inputs are :

-: the path of the MATSim folder, here it is where you put the content of thescenario_matsim.zip
+folder: the path of the MATSim folder, here it is where you put the content of thescenario_matsim.zipfile

-: wich represents the time period you want to aggregate the traffic data over.
-Here let’s use the “quarter” option.
+An important option is The size of time bins in seconds which represents the time period you want to aggregate the traffic data over.
+Here let’s use 900 to get data every 15 minutes.

 This simplification of roads geometry is a bad thing for NoiseModelling since we take buidlings into account (simplified links can pass through buildings) and since source-receiver distance has a big impact on noise levels.

-Here, for our use case, the MAtsim scenario and it’s agents were generated by using only 1% of the area total population (that is a population factor of 0.01).
+Here, for our use case, the Matsim scenario and it’s agents were generated by using only 0,1% of the area total population (that is a population factor of 0.001).

 You can explore the other options by reading their descriptions.
 Here we are going to set them as follows: